 You may be asked to avoid any sexual

-activity that results in ejaculation for 2 to 5 days before a semen analysis.
+activity that results in ejaculation for 2 to 5 days before this test.

-than 1 to 2 weeks before this test, because a long period of sexual inactivity
+than 1 to 2 weeks before this test.
+A long time without sexual activity

 can result in less active sperm.